trend-anz/Cloud-One-Conformity-Profile-Builder/README.md

 ```

 ## Usage
-1. Set the `apiKey` and `apiRegion` environment variables for your conformity api key and region.
+1. Optionally set the `apiKey` and `apiRegion` environment variables for your conformity api key and region.
+(Only required for `online` option).
-2. Run the script to create the profiles within conformity and also generate local profile files.
-Alternatively edit the script and comment out either the Create Profiles via API or Create profiles locally sections.
+2. Run the script with one of the following arguments: `local` to generate profile files locally in the currently folder, or `online` to create the profiles directly within your Conformity account.
   ```
-  python3 cpb.py
+  python3 cpb.py local
   ```